Amounts and payment of Family Allowance

-The amount of the child assistance payment varies from one family to another.
+The amount of the Family Allowance payments varies from one family to another.
 The calculation takes into account:

-- the number of dependent children under the age of 18 who live with you
+- the number of dependent children under age 18 who live with you

 - the number of children in shared custody